 With breakthroughs in both structural design and autonomous control systems, the team submitted two applications for national patents.
-The newly developed disinfection robots are ready to be launched and will soon be deployed in front-line hospitals to contain the spread of viruses.
-In addition, more robots will be delivered to schools, offices, manufacturing sites, and other public places to support the resumption of work and production.
+The newly developed disinfection robots have already been launched onto the market, and some have been deployed in hospitals and other public areas to contain the spread of viruses.

 Aucma Co Ltd, established in 1987, is one of China's largest manufacturers for refrigeration, electric bikes, and household appliances.
 The company, based in Qingdao, together with Siemens operates a joint laboratory for robotic applications and work together on developing special robots, unmanned vehicles, industrial robots and intelligent equipment.

 Stay up to date at all times: everything you need to know about electrification, automation, and digitalization.